w3c/wai-curricula/content/designer/multimedia-and-animations.md

 * design user interfaces with flashing content that is below the general flash and red flash thresholds
 * design user interfaces that allow to provide content that does not flash more than three times in a second
 * design user interfaces that support disabling motion animation triggered by interaction, such as additional animations when scrolling
-* design user interfaces that support stopping or controling the volume of any audio that plays automatically for more than 3 seconds
+* design user interfaces that support stopping or controlling the volume of any audio that plays automatically for more than 3 seconds
 * design user interfaces that prevent changes of context unless the user is aware of them or has explicitly requested such changes

 #### Teaching Ideas for Topic